 Another way of contacting the helpdesk is via the website, at helpdesk.biol.lu.se.
 You can log in there using your Lucat ID and fill in a pre-prepared form.
 You will also find up-to-date FAQs.

 Purchasing IT equipment

 You should always contact the IT group when purchasing new IT equipment, such as computers, monitors, computer accessories, tablets, printing devices and photocopiers.
 We are not able to provide support for every single brand or model.
-The equipment we recommend is the same as that which LTH has on its internal website (in Swedish).
 You can find prices in LUPIN.

 When you purchase a computer through us, contact helpdesk [at] biol [dot] lu [dot] se and tell them which standard model you were thinking to buy.
 We then order your computer and install the required software to ensure it is ready to use.